Merton College Chapel: 16th century and Reformation

 In the early 16th century, the college appears to have abandoned plans to extend the chapel, as the land on which the nave would have been built was leased in 1517 to Richard Foxe (c.
 1448–1528), Bishop of Winchester, founder of Corpus Christi College, next door to Merton.
-The lecturn, one of the finest examples of its kind, dates from the pre-Reformation era; it was a gift from John Martock in 1504.
+The lectern, one of the finest examples of its kind, dates from the pre-Reformation era; it was a gift from John Martock in 1504.

 The Reformation did not leave Merton Chapel untouched.
 During the reign of the zealously Protestant Edward VI (1547–1553), traditional forms of worship began to change, and it was most likely at this time that the medieval stained glass was removed or hidden.
 The glass in the chancel windows, for example, was protected by being boarded over and whitewashed.
 The wall paintings behind the stalls were also saved at this time, though they would not survive the next century, being destroyed in 1651 "to the sorrow of curious men that were admirers of ancient painting".
 The Edwardian reforms also saw the removal from the Chapel of the traditional service books, vestments, furnishings, and images, all considered offensive to the new religion.

 King Edward died young, and during the reign of his sister Mary I (1553–1558) Catholicism was restored, and enthusiastically embraced by the college.
 Soon afterwards, under Elizabeth I, Protestantism was once again enforced and Merton College found itself facing a siege by Elizabeth's Archbishop of Canterbury, Matthew Parker, for three weeks, in defence of the old religion.